aleyna34131/privacyidea/doc/policies/enrollment.rst

   4. (The user needs to enter the correct userstore password)

-.. warning:: If you set the policy to *any_pin* the token will be assigned to the user no matter what pin he enters.
+.. warning:: If you set the policy to *any_pin* the token will be assigned to the user no matter what pin they enter.
    In this case assigning the token is only a
    one-factor-authentication: the possession of the token.